-The selection of a degree or certificate program is basic to planning a program of study since the general education and programspecific requirements vary considerably from program to program.
-Degree programs which may be selected include the associate of science, associate of arts, and the associate of applied science.
+The selection of a degree or certificate program is basic to planning a program of study since the general education and program-specific requirements vary considerably from program to program.
+Degree programs which may be selected include the associate of arts, associate of science, associate of science in teaching, and the associate of applied science.
 Other shorter programs of study may lead to a certificate.
 Information on specific programs can be accessed through the College Web site.

 Career-Entry programs are designed primarily for immediate employment and require the selection of a program-specific major which leads to the Associate of Applied Science (A.A.S) degree.